 Ready to add Edmonton cupping therapy to your PT sessions?

-If you are in Edmonton, AB and have an injury or health condition that is limiting you from living your life the way you want, start with requesting an appointment with ProActive Physiothearpy Edmonton.
+If you are in Edmonton, AB, and have an injury or health condition that is limiting you from living your life the way you want, start with requesting an appointment with ProActive Physiotherapy Edmonton.

 There are several benefits to cupping therapy.
 It can boost your skin health, help with respiratory issues, and even improve digestion.
-It is also used to speed up the recovery time of certain injuries and ailments, in addition to reducing symptom
+It can speed up the recovery time of certain injuries and ailments.
+In addition, it will reduce symptoms.